mattmurr/sociallyinept.dev/site/posts/hosting-my-static-site-with-aws.md

 ## Part 2 - Setting up CloudFront

-Now I want to have my site served with HTTPS, this is possible by adding a CloudFront distribution and ACM certificate
+Serving the site via a CloudFront distribution promises a variety of benefits

 Install the following modules: